Everyone must stay at home to help stop the spread of coronavirus.

 The practice can advise about smoking cessation and offer referral to the local smoking cessation clinics.
 If you are interested then please call the surgery to book an appointment to discuss.
 We can offer various stop smoking aids and offer advice and motivation to enable you to quit.

 Minor skin lesions (Warts, verruca, skin tags, small fleshy growths) can be removed by cryotherapy (freezing treatment).
-Our freezing clinic is held once a month, usually on the first Tuesday of the month at 3pm.
+Our freezing clinic is held once a month, normally on a Thursday afternoon.
 We use liquid nitrogen—an extremely cold gas (-193 degrees Centigrade) to freeze the lesion in question.
 The treatment is uncomfortable, but usually not too painful.

 We make full use of Teddington Memorial Hospital, which has excellent outpatient physiotherapy and X-ray facilities as well as a minor injuries unit and fifty two GP beds.
 Teddington Memorial Hospital also houses a Walk-In Centre (08:00 - 22:00).